Mozambique Entry Requirements

 Passport

-Must be valid for at least six months beyond your date of entry and have at least two blank visa pages.
+Must be valid for at least six months from date of entry and contain at least two blank pages.

 Tips for Smooth Entry